Ricky1998-pixel/2024-HealthHive-Medical-System/README.md

-# Group Project – Electronic Prescription System
+# Group Project – Day Hospital Management System

 This project was part of a school group assignment.
 The goal was to develop an electronic system for a day hospital using ASP.NET Core and MVC architecture.